 For a busy home cook, a food processor is almost like having your own sous chef in the kitchen.
 It aids in quick completion of mise-en-place, does the heavy lifting for holiday dinner prep, and makes mezzes in a flash.
 Whether you're grating cheese, preparing pie dough, slicing vegetables, or making pesto, the Cuisinart 14-Cup Food Processor is a smart choice.

 The design could not be more user-friendly.
-There are only two large, paddle-style buttons: one for "off/pulse" and the other for "on."
+There are just two large, paddle-style buttons: one for "off/pulse" and the other for "on."
 There's no fussy touchpad and only one bowl to worry about.
 The base is solid and doesn't slide around during heavy use.
-It has an extra-wide feed tube, which makes tasks like slicing larger vegetables and grating blocks of cheese a snap.
+It has an extra-wide feed tube, which means you can slice larger vegetables and grate blocks of cheese without having to cut them into small pieces first.
 It comes with a shredding disc, slicing disc, removable disc stem, and metal blade for chopping, mixing, blending, and pureeing.

 Power: 720 watts | Capacity: 14 cups | Size: 11 x 7.9 x 14.8 inches